Dadaab

 Dadaab (Dhadhaab) is a semi-arid town in Garissa County, Kenya.
-It is the site of a UNHCR base hosting 223,420 registered refugees and asylum seekers in three camps (Dagahaley, Hagadera and Ifo) as of 13 May 2019, making it the third-largest such complex in the world.
+It is the site of a UNHCR base hosting 426,822 registered refugees and asylum seekers as of 28 February 2025, in four camps (Dagahaley, Hagadera and Ifo, and Ifo 2), making it one of the largest in the world behind Kutupalong refugee camp.
 The centre is run by the United Nations High Commissioner for Refugees, and its operations are financed by foreign donors.
 In 2013, UNHCR, the governments of Kenya and Somalia signed a tripartite agreement facilitating the repatriation of Somali refugees at the complex.

 Establishment

 Construction

 The Dadaab camps Dagahaley, Hagadera and Ifo were constructed in 1992.
 In 2011 and 2013, two new refugee camps were opened when 164,000 new refugees from Somalia arrived, due to severe drought.
 The Ifo II camp extension was originally constructed in 2007 by the Norwegian Refugee Council, in response to major flooding that destroyed over 2,000 homes in the Ifo refugee camp.
 However, legal problems with the Kenyan Government prevented Ifo II from fully opening for relocation, until 2011.
 As of 13 May, Hagadera was the largest of the camps, containing just over 74,744 individuals and 17,490 households.
 Ifo refugee camp, on the other hand, is the smallest camp with 65,974 refugees.
 Former Kambioss and Ifo2 refugee camps were closed in April 2017 and May 2018, respectively.

 Ifo camp was first settled by refugees from the civil war in Somalia.
 The UNHCR subsequently made efforts to improve the premises.
-As the population of the camps in Dadaab grew, UNHCR commissioned the German architect Werner Schellenberg to draw the original design for Dagahaley Camp, as well as the Swedish architect Per Iwansson, who designed and initiated the establishment of Hagadera camp.
+As the population of the camps in Dadaab grew, UNHCR commissioned the German architect Werner Schellenberg to draw the original design for Dagahaley Camp.
+Swedish architect Per Iwansson, designed and initiated the establishment of Hagadera camp.